akash6171/HCA-Forecasting-System/README.md

 ## The following models were trained and evaluated:

-Linear Regression

-Used as a baseline forecasting model.
+Linear Regression: Used as a baseline forecasting model.

-Random Forest Regressor

-Used to capture complex nonlinear relationships.
+Random Forest Regressor: Used to capture complex nonlinear relationships.

-Gradient Boosting Regressor

-Used for improved forecasting performance through boosting techniques.
+Gradient Boosting Regressor: Used for improved forecasting performance through boosting techniques.

 Model Evaluation Metrics